 I have lived by these ideals for almost my entire life.

-I became a Buddhist because serious daily meditation and mindfulness helps to forge my own senses of calm, focus, peace, compassion, empathy, and healing.
+I became a Buddhist in my adolescence because I learned that serious daily meditation and mindfulness helps to forge my own senses of calm, focus, peace, compassion, empathy, and healing.

 I became anupāsikābecause I wanted a lifelong vocation within which I can help and serve others to find health and wellness in the wake of trauma through mindfulness.